sassoftware/iot-kubernetes-monitoring-esp/README.md

 | `v4m-prometheus-operator`  | `kube-prometheus-stack-41.7.3` | 0.60.1              |

 [&#11014;](#top) Top
-### Deploying SAS Viya Dashboards
+### Deploy SAS Viya Dashboards

 With SAS Event Stream Processing Monitoring for Kubernetes in place, you can optionally perform the following steps to deploy the SAS Viya dashboards.

-1. Set and export the `VIYA_NS` environment variable with the namespace of your SAS Viya deployment:
+1. Set and export the VIYA_NS environment variable with the namespace of your SAS Viya deployment:
     ```shell
     export VIYA_NS=<viya-namespace>
     ```